What is Title I?

 Title I Program Models

 Schoolwide programs allow for all students and families in high poverty school zones to be eligible for Title I services.
 Title I schoolwide programs are based on a comprehensive plan of academic support that detail how all instruction, assessment resources, and teachers that have met state licensure and certification requirements support the academic achievement of all students.

 Targeted Assisted Programs

-A Title I program will provide your child with educational support beyond the regular classroom.
-Some benefits may include, but are not limited to the following:
+Through the Title I, Part A grant, Title I schools are able to provide students with educational support beyond the regular classroom.
+Benefits may include, but are not limited to the following:

 - Additional teachers and instructional assistants

 - Tutors and specialized instructional support

 Families play an important role in their child’s education as well as prepare them for academic achievement and lifelong learning.
 Schools, families, and the community must be actively involved in developing strong programs and policies that support the academic success of every student.
 The Title I District Level Family Engagement Plan outlines the strategies that will be used to promote an equal partnership between the school and home.